turingschool/career-development-curriculum/module_three/job_search_strategies.md

 * [Power to Fly](https://powertofly.com/jobs/) is a job site specifically for women.
 * [Find My Flock](https://www.findmyflock.com/) is a job site built specifically for underrepresented groups in tech.
 * [Listing of Colorado Tech Companies](https://bizwest.com/colorado-tech-2017/?member=guest)
+    * Tips:
+      * Check out the articles and directory here for lots of companies you can add to your research
+      * Start with cold outreach here to establish connections
+      * Then look into their hiring needs
 * [Google](http://www.google.com/)
     * Tips:
       * Search “top tech companies in [location]” / "top workplaces in [industry (edtech, fintech, etc.)]" and look for a journalist-generated list of companies that are recommended in that area